Senior Vice President of Program Innovation

 IDEA Public Schools

 Pablo Mejia is in his 13th year leading individualized learning for IDEA Public Schools.
 This includes individualized learning programs across all schools that impacts over 70,000 students.
 He managed the $31 million Race to the Top District Grant, which IDEA received in 2013 and focused on innovative personalized practices.
 His current portfolio includes AR Zone, ilearning hotspot, Physical Education, and Athletics.
 He is a member of the Community of Innovative Practice and participated in the Pahara Next Gen Leadership Fellowship.
 In 2011 Pablo led the launch and implementation of the hybrid component of Better IDEA, which was IDEA’s first foray into blended learning and prior to that he was the principal of IDEA Academy Donna for two years.
 During his tenure, the school achieved the highest possible state accountability rating “Exemplary”.
 Before joining IDEA Pablo worked in the Weslaco Independent School District for ten years: five years as a classroom teacher, four years as a curriculum facilitator, and one year as the principal of Beatriz Garza Middle School.
 Pablo moved to the Rio Grande Valley in 1999 after joining Teach for America.
 He earned his bachelor’s degree at the University of California at Los Angeles (UCLA) in Communication Studies with a minor in Education and a master’s degree in Educational Leadership at the University of Texas Pan American.
-Pablo currently lives in Kyle, Texas, with his lovely wife, Sylvia and their three sons (All former IDEA students), Daniel (21 years old, attending Texas A&M), Alejandro (18 years old, attending UT Austin), and Diego (17 years old and graduating in June 2023).
+Pablo currently lives in Kyle, Texas, with his lovely wife, Sylvia and their three sons (All former IDEA students), Daniel (21 years old, attending Texas A&M), Alejandro (18 years old, attending UT Austin), and Diego (17 years old, attending SMU in Dallas).